A copy-pasted progress note. A $3.2 million audit finding. Notes that no one caught until the auditor did.

 Accurate medical records protect patients, support billing, and serve as legal documents.
 But copy-paste shortcuts, incomplete entries, and unclear retention rules create real liability.
 EZBunny's course covers the documentation standards, patient rights, and retention requirements every healthcare worker needs to know.

-Start 14-day free trialCMS Conditions of Participation, HIPAA, and state laws all impose documentation and record retention requirements on healthcare organizations.
+Start your free trialCMS Conditions of Participation, HIPAA, and state laws all impose documentation and record retention requirements on healthcare organizations.

 Course Details